MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

 1. The model may overfit to the samples available for training, validation and testing; it is not possible to include all samples that exist currently and samoples yet to be collected in future screening sessions and train a model on these.
 If a model achieves very high AUROC (0.99 or 1), then this model may not generalise to newly collected samples.
 If it were possible to collect all past and future samples and add them to the model, the hardware constraints would lead to unfeasable training time

-nb.
+&nbsp;nb.
 There may be the possibility to reduce the training sample size to samples that capture the entirity of the feature space during training and this could reduce the number of samples required, but online discarding of samples that do not provide gradient would be required, and this would not extend into the feature space potentially provided by new samples added.
 Medical imaging hardware is progressing at a rapid pace, rendering older images redundant and unable to assist in the prediction of newer image types, future images are out of distribution (OOD) for these presently available images.

 2. Clinicians do not work under the paradigm of AUROC performance, this metric is best modified to represent a threshold, set at a fixed Sensitivity or Specificity to measure performance.
 In the case of a cancer screening programme, the Specificity is the primary metric to consider because it affects the vast majority of people involved.
 At a programme level small percentage of false positive results affects a vast number of people; and at a personal level, each can lead to personal distress or, in extreme cases, reduce the legitimacy of the program.

-Conversely, Sensitivity is the ability to detect the cancerous lesions within the population, the maximum number of cases should be diagnosed as early as possible to to allow the person the greatest chance of effective treatment and recovery.
+&nbsp;Conversely, Sensitivity is the ability to detect the cancerous lesions within the population, the maximum number of cases should be diagnosed as early as possible to to allow the person the greatest chance of effective treatment and recovery.
 This compromise between Sensitivity and Specificity is intrinsic to all screening programmes.

 It is important to know the strengths and weaknesses of a system, and the _ROC curve_ provides a visual indicator of whose components can be quantified, as illustrated in figure 1.